 2000-2001 Yamaha XR1800 Specs and Review [Video]

-In this post, you will find out more about the iconic XR1800 and its key specifications.
+In this post, you will find out more about this closed-bow Yamaha runabout and its key specifications.

 Yamaha XR1800 Review